 BMHA conducted a market analysis in 2005 to determine the types of units needed for future demand.
 BMHA's units in the City of Hamilton range from twenty to over sixty years in age.
 The units are primarily large family three and four bedroom units.
-BMHA has concluded that based on current demand and demographics smallers units (e.g. one and two bedroom units) will be needed in the future.
+BMHA has concluded that based on current demand and demographics smaller units (e.g. one and two bedroom units) will be needed in the future.
 Additionally, senior housing units have experienced an increase in demand.
-As the number of elderly/senior population in the jurisdiction increases.
+As the number of elderly/senior population in the jurisdiction increases. - Note - BMHA has not updated its Annual Plan due to COVID.
+It is anticipated that their annual plan will be updated in 2022.